somefool/habari-extras/plugins/woopra/trunk/readme.txt

 Plugin: Woopra
 URL: http://www.awhitebox.com/woopra-plugin-for-habari
-Version: 0.4
+Version: 0.5
 Author: Ali B.

 Purpose

-The Woopra plugin allows you to include Woopra's tracking code to the footer of your site without the need of editing footer.php of your template.
-It also lets you exclude the inclusion of the code for certain user of your site and to tag the visitors of your site if they are logged in.
+The Woopra plugin allows you to enable Woopra's tracking service for your site/blog.
+It also lets you exclude the inclusion of the code for certain users of your site and to tag visitors if they are logged in.

 Requirements